Contacts

 3. A recent color photograph that meets the photo requirements for a Schengen visa.

 4. A letter of invitation or confirmation of enrollment in a course, school, or university.
-Evidence of payment for tuition and other fees, or a sponsorship letter confirming financial solvency, may be required.
+Confirmation of payment for tuition and other fees, or a sponsorship letter confirming financial solvency, may be required.

-5. If employed, a confirmation of employment letter from your employer, including salary details.
+5. If employed, a confirmation of employment letter from your employer, including information about salary level.

-6. For students or pupils, a student ID (original and copy) or a certificate from your school or university is needed.
+6. For students or pupils, a student ID (an original and a copy) or a certificate from your school or university is needed.

 8. For self-employed individuals, confirmation of commercial activity, tax documents, and a bank statement for the last three months may be required.